digitaldreams/laravel-seo-tools/README.md

 ```php
    @seoTags()
 ```
+Now visit **/seo/dashboard** from your browser to see seo dashboard and settings

 ### Easy to use ###
 Target user of this tool is non programmer.
 So they can able to add/modify on page SEO tags and do some necessary action that can give full control how this page will be appear by Search Engine.